mythrhyth/queuecare/README.md

 QueueCare is a dynamic, real-time queue management platform for clinics and hospitals designed to replace physical paper tokens with a live digital tracking experience.
 It keeps patients informed of their wait times and grants medical staff complete control over rooms, doctors, and patient queue priorities.

-Built for **hackathons, ease of deployment, and high-performance real-time updates**, QueueCare is 100% free-tier compatible and ready for instant cloud deployment.
+Built for **ease of deployment, and high-performance real-time updates**, QueueCare is 100% free-tier compatible and ready for instant cloud deployment.

 ---